Herbert Clyde Lewis: Life

 His most notable accomplishment in Hollywood was his story The Fifth Avenue Story, which he sold to the director Frank Capra.
 Capra in turn sold it to Roy Del Ruth, who filmed it in 1947 as It Happened on 5th Avenue.
 Lewis and his co-writer, Frederick Stephani, were nominated for the 1947 Academy Award for Best Story.
 They lost to Valentine Davies, who won for Miracle on 34th Street.

 Lewis suffered a nervous breakdown in 1948 and was unable to work for a year after.
-He returned to New York in 1949 and was working as a contributing editor of Time magazine when he died of a heart attack.
+He returned to New York in 1949 and was working as a contributing editor of Time magazine when he died of a heart attack at age 41.

 Works

 Lewis published three novels between 1937 and 1940.
 Gentleman Overboard was a black comedy about a Wall Street banker who falls overboard while travelling on a freighter in the South Pacific and drowns.
 Time magazine's reviewer wrote of the book, "His hair-raising little tour de force is the more effective for being so quietly, matter-of-factly written."
+Ansgar Allen, in his review of the book following republication in 2021, referred to the narrative as remarkable for its flat emotion and detachment in the face of the desperation of a drowning man.

 His second novel, Spring Offensive, was an anti-war piece that depicted the sufferings of an American serving in the British Army who becomes trapped between lines on the day of the first German assault on the Maginot Line.
 At the time of its publication, the Phony War was still going on along the French-German border, but within weeks the German Blitzkrieg attack on France and the Low Countries took place and the novel was quickly forgotten.

 His third novel, Season's Greetings, follows the inhabitants of a Greenwich Village rooming house on a Christmas Eve.
 Its theme is “the problem of loneliness in a city of eight million people,” as one character puts it.

 Lewis' last novel, Silver Dark, which tells the story of a romance between two people with physical deformities, was published posthumously in 1959 by Pyramid Books.
 Budd Schulberg praised it as "A genuinely interesting and compelling novel".